 F=kxF = -kx

-The displacement is often written as
+and displacement written as

 x(t)=Acos(ωt+ϕ)x(t) = A\cos(\omega t + \phi)